-- v.
+- ii.
+All open space (yards, parking lots, setbacks) shall be planned with appropriate plantings or landscaping.
+Open space shall be appropriately usable and open and may consist of landscaped gardens, plazas, sitting areas, sidewalks, or similar features. - iii.
+Open spaces may be utilized to break up a block of buildings in order to provide visual relief. - iv.
+Street furniture, including benches and shuttle bus shelters, shall be provided for pedestrian use. - v.
 Street furniture should be made of solid wood, metal, or recycled plastic lumber to ease maintenance. - vi.
 Trash receptacles shall be provided at all gathering places and shall be properly maintained. - vii.
-Climate requirements, growth potential, and adaptability to the urban environment shall be considered when selecting plant types and species. - viii.
+Climate requirements, growth potential, and adaptability to the urban environment shall be considered when selecting plant types and species.

+viii.
 Landscaping shall be installed to screen dumpsters, transformers, air conditioning equipment, and other similar building equipment.

 Along the southern boundary of Subdistrict A and the eastern boundary of Subdistricts A and B to the extent appropriate for density and screening, an area proximate to the boundary shall be maintained in an undeveloped and natural condition free of invasives and competitive plant species and enhanced by additional landscaping.
-Additional landscape buffering may be required along both sides of such boundaries (to the extent permitted by the Town of Belmont Land Management Committee, if on Lone Tree Hill property) to provide visual relief of such structures from view from the adjacent land in the Open Space Subdistrict;
+Additional Llandscape buffering may be required along both sides of such boundaries (to the extent permitted by the Town of Belmont Land Management Committee, if on Lone Tree Hill property, if on Town property) to provide visual relief of such structures from view from the adjacent land in the Open Space Subdistrict: